spacecrafts/spacecrafts/docs/lore/fractions-lore.md

 # Fractions

 ### NPCs

 Some fractions are always NPCs.

 For example, the resistance is a non player fraction that always exists.

 It does not actively develop but form from other fractions when those mismanage or act cruel.

 ## Organisations / Power Structures

-The form of organisation of a fraction is chosen as part of game setup and cannot be changed during the game.
+The form of organisation of a fraction is chosen as part of game configuration and cannot be changed during the game.

 * clans
 * federation